 The owners were super friendly and spoke absolutely no English.
 I think we were the only people who were staying there on a nightly basis too.
 Everyone else seemed to be living there?

-en the same trip if we hadn't stayed at the Mundial.
+It would not of been the same trip if we hadn't stayed at the Mundial.
 We had the park across the street, and it was worth the price we payed (or didn't pay) as it filled up every night with tons of young people who were drinking beer and Cuba Libres and playing their car stereos, talking in groups and some even dancing, and having a great time.
 A lady barbecued chicken wings every night, and the hamburger truck was there, along with three places selling ice cold beer and everything else, and there was even a small place with a dancefloor.

 The Zona Colonial is also a great neighborhood to explore from.
 Totally safe at night and right next door to some other really interesting areas.